 Of the talks, while there will always be a couple in the year based in and around Dorset and Somerset, many of our group do not have local ancestors and so we try to include talks with a wider appeal.
-As well as the more formal talks, after the AGM in January (a summary and some photographs of the 2014 AGM can be found here), members of the group have brought in some aspect of their own research to talk about and also once a year we also try to have some sort of workshop or exhibition involving members’ research.
+As well as the more formal talks, members of the group have brought in some aspect of their own research to talk about and also once a year we also try to have some sort of workshop or exhibition involving members’ research.

 While there are no meetings in July or August, in July we try to arrange a group visit.
 The afternoon is always finished off with tea and biscuits.